-Grey, beige, and “greige,” are some of the hottest colors in the design and architectural fields right now – and with good reason.
-New neutrals bring just enough interest yet pair beautifully with other colors and finishes inside and out.
-With this trend toward new neutrals comes a focus on things natural such as reclaimed wood.
-Wood floors, grey cabinets, and wood exterior siding and interior walls with naturally aged finishes and patinas are all making a design statement in many homes and businesses.
-Weathered wood is the perfect complement to most, if not all modern color schemes.
-Reclaimed wood from recycled Wyoming snow fence boards has a naturally warm undertone that makes it perfect for pairing with other natural materials such as stone and warmer hardwoods.
-These 15 reclaimed wood projects and designs will help inspire you to rethink some of your spaces.
+Grey, beige, and “greige” are modern classics in design.
+Neutrals create just enough interest, yet pair beautifully with other colors and finishes.
+This look toward neutrals comes a focus on things natural such as reclaimed wood.
+Wood floors, grey cabinets, and wood exterior siding and interior walls with natural, biophilic finishes and patinas are becoming de rigueur in homes and commercial design.
+Reclaimed wood complements most contemporary color schemes, especially reclaimed wood from recycled Wyoming snow fences.
+Use the following 15 reclaimed wood projects to inspire you to rethink some of your spaces and upcoming projects.

 #1 Exterior Textures and Depth

 Reclaimed wood pairs beautifully with different materials such as aged corrugated metal for a home’s exterior.
 The contrast in finish and color keeps this home from getting too overwhelmed by warm tones, while still preserving the rustic appearance.
 Using the grey wood in a board-and-batten style accentuates the lines of the home, and continues the pattern of the metal.
 Together the two materials give this contemporary home a naturally weathered look.